Sprint naar content

 Paying in instalments

-Collection will take place in a maximum of ten equal instalments on or around the 26th of the month.
+Collection will occur in a maximum of ten equal instalments on or around the 26th of the month.
 Depending upon the processing time required after your enrolment, the direct debit may need to be moved to the following month.
 If so, the amount outstanding will then be divided and added to the remaining instalments to be executed until and including the June instalment.

 If paying the full sum in a single payment